Basement hideouts, industrial marvels and subterranean studios. You’ll find art in the most surprising of places in Leeds…

 The Old Red Bus Station

-A marvellous spot to drink, dine and get inspired by great artwork, The Old Red Bus Station was given a new lease of life in 2016 as a bar-cum-gallery.
-Vegan food and exceptionally well-priced beers (£2.50 a pint in some cases) can be found on the ground level, while upstairs the two-room event space is rented out for a whole host of events.
+A spot to drink, dine and get inspired by great artwork, The Old Red Bus Station is a marvellous bar-cum-gallery.
+Vegan food and exceptionally well-priced beers (£3.20 a pint in some cases) can be found on the ground level, while upstairs the two-room event space is rented out for a whole host of events.
 Club nights and parties tend to rule the roost, but art exhibitions crop up from time to time too.
 Take a peek upstairs next time you’re nursing your bargain beer.

 The Old Red Bus Station, 101-105 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.